dennisdoomen/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 1. Private fields and constants (in a region)
 2. Public constants
-3. Public static readonly fields
+3. Public static read-only fields
 4. Factory methods
 5. Constructors and the finalizer
 6. Events